 The post-baccalaureate Telecommunications Management Certificate program consists of five required courses plus two elective courses.
-The focus of the certificate is on network computing courses.
-The certificate is designed to prepare students to test for several of the highly respected industrial certification examinations.
-These certificates include: A+, Network+, Security+, CCNA, CWSP, etc.
+The focus of the certificate is on network computing.
+The certificate is designed to prepare students to test for several of the highly respected industrial certification examinations including the following: A+, Network+, Security+, CCNA, CWSP, etc.